CN-UPB/Pishahang/docs/developers/developing.rst

         poetry config virtualenvs.in-project true

     before you follow the next paragraph.
-    This way, Visual Studio Code will automatically detect the virtual environments created by Poetry.
+    This way, Visual Studio Code will detect the virtual environments created by Poetry.

-Once Poetry itself is installed, you can open the python project of interest (the folder in which pyproject.toml is located) in a terminal and issue ``poetry install``.
+Once Poetry itself is installed, you can open the Python project of interest (the folder in which ``pyproject.toml`` is located) in a terminal and issue ``poetry install``.
 This will create a virtual environment for the project and install the specified dependencies into it.
 The project's microservice can then be started locally using ``poetry run start`` (because ``pyproject.toml`` defines a ``start`` script).
 Make sure to stop the corresponding container beforehand, so it does not run in parallel to your local microservice instance.